 Post written by William Maddicott 28/08/2013

-The Sahara, or ‘Greatest’ Desert, as the locals call it conjures up all sorts of images; Scorpions, Snakes, Oases, vultures.
-The hottest desert on the planet is the size of China, and home to all sorts of unfriendly animals, the most notorious being the Deathstalker Scorpion.
+The Sahara, or the ‘Greatest’ Desert, as the locals call it, conjures up images of scorpions, snakes, oases and vultures.
+The hottest desert on the planet is the size of China, and home to all sorts of unfriendly animals, the most notorious being the Deathstalker scorpion.

 With these images in mind it is with trepidation that we head out to spend the night camping in a Traditional Berber camp in the middle of the Sahara.
 The Berber people are a Nomadic race who dominates much the Saharan Morocco.
 Traditionally livestock herders, they follow the Sahara’s natural cycle of grazing and water, always on the move.

 Arriving at Arfoud at the Edge of civilised Morocco we get out of our Mini bus and check into a rather nice hotel, safe in the knowledge that this is only a temporary stop before we board 4x4s and head out to Mezouga and into the real Sahara.
 After making suitable use of the hotel’s Wifi, air conditioning and creature comforts we board our jeeps ready for the 50km drive out into the wilderness.
 About 10km outside Arfoud, the road’s all but disappear and we appear to be driving through the featureless landscape in search of the Camp.
 The drivers seem to know the way, but we’re unsure how as there’s little to aid navigation other than a great expanse of sand, the odd palm tree and the Algerian Atlas mountains directly in front of us.